Is a Cruise Balcony Cabin Worth It?

 Booking a balcony cabin for a cruise can be more important in some regions than others.
 For instance, we think a balcony is a must when sailing in Alaska.
 We scored amazing photos from our balcony of glaciers and the scenic coastline.
 The same goes for European trips where you will have the opportunity to view historic landmarks and cityscapes all from the comforts of your cabin.

 In the evenings, you can enjoy an unforgettable sunset.
-Or, stargaze with a cocktail in your hand.
-Perhaps, you will sail by cities lit up for the night or even a passing cruise ship.
+Or, stargaze with a cocktail in hand.
+Perhaps you will sail by cities lit up for the night or even a passing cruise ship.
 Without a balcony cabin, you could miss all these experiences.

 A Good Night’s Sleep